 4.1 Concept 1 - The Theory of Change’s Impact-Value Chain (IVC)

 The overarching IVC model has its roots in the development of the Logical Framework Approach (Baccarini, 1999), also known as the ‘LogFrame’ or Goal Oriented Project Planning (GOPP) and Objectives Oriented Project Planning (OOPP) methods, in the development sector.
 Leading authorities such as the World Bank (2004), OECD (2007) and UNDP (2009) have combined with academic research institutions, such as Oxford University’s School of Geography and Environment (2014) to develop the temporal logic model to help investors, and wider stakeholders to design, monitor and evaluate development projects (International Fund for Agricultural Development, 2002).
 These Value Chain methods all stem from the ‘Theories of Change’ (Weiss, 1995; Stein and Valters, 2012) that have a number of principles, which are core to the proposed Infrastructure SDG model: they define long-term goals and then map backward to identify necessary preconditions; it explains the process of change by outlining causal linkages in an initiative, i.e., its shorter-term, intermediate, and longer-term outcomes; and the identified changes are mapped – as the ‘outcomes pathway’ – showing each outcome in logical relationship to all the others, as well as chronological flow.
 Finally, the ultimate success of any Theory of Change lies in its ability to demonstrate progress on the achievement of outcomes.
-Evidence of success confirms the theory and indicates that the initiative is effective. depicts these causal chain relationships.
+Evidence of success confirms the theory and indicates that the initiative is effective.
+Figure depicts these causal chain relationships.

 Figure 4 about here